ArNeo-VR/EDVA/Commands/README.md

 Landed on planet: Starts Launch and activates engines, moves ship up a bit, retracts landing gear.

 #### Boost
+Closes cargoscoop and Boost upon boost key is pressed is detected.
 #### Disengage
+Disengages from supercruise.

 #### Engage; Engage route; Engage next route; Engage travel jump; Travel jump; Superjump; Engage Superjump
 *Command is experimental*
 Engage - Engages supercruise / hyperspace (if there is a route it superjumps).